Before running or migrating any on-premises VMs on GCP, you must create a Cloud Extension.

-Running a VM in the Cloud or Starting a Migration
+Running a VM in GCP or starting a migration

 - From the vSphere Web Client, select the desired Virtual Machine.